RobertGregg/RobertGregg.github.io/src/posts/2024-03-02-QR-Decomposition.md

 # Potential Numerical Instability

-A way to measure how accurate a solution $x$ is for the given problem uses a property called the condition number:
+A way to measure how accurate a solution $x$ is for the given problem uses a property called the condition number, defined as:

 $$
 \kappa(A) = \|A\| \cdot \|A^{-1}\|
 $$

 Provided the error in the solution to $Ax=b$ is small, the condition number for the linear regression will also remain small.
 They should scale linearly with each other.
-However, because we are using the "normal equation" form to solve our system, we effectively square our condition number:
+However, because we are using the normal equation form to solve our system, we effectively square our condition number:

 $$
 \kappa(A^\intercal A) = \kappa(A)^2
 $$

 This amplifies errors that occur due to machine precision.
 Where we might get 9 digits of accuracy before, now we only get 3.
-This is, of course, dependent on the matrix A, so  it's condition number should be checked before using Q-less decomposition.
+This is, of course, dependent on the matrix A so  it's condition number should be checked before using Q-less decomposition.
+One rule-of-thumb is to check the resulting coefficients in $x$ for values close to machine precision which would indicate a problem.
+In this case we might fall back on typical $QR$ decomposition.